robertwenquan/nyu-course-assignment/web-search-engine/search/readme.md

 ### Runtime demo

 ##### How to build
 When you untar the tarball, you will come to a directory like this.
-This is the root of the this project.
+This is the root of search directory.

 ```bash
 $ tree -d .